diegovalle/Homicide-MX-Drug-War/drugs/readme.md

-Drug Use and its Relation to the Drug War
+ï»¿Drug Use and its Relation to the Drug War
 =========================================
 Regressions on drug use and the homicide rate to see if they are correlated.
 A blue line means the p-value < 0.5 and a red line that it is not significant.